-MassHealth CarePlus Covered Services Requision some the services services some the services services some the services services services some the services Referral required for some or all of the services? ructured Outpatient Addiction Program (SOAP) - Ibstance use disorder services that are clinically intensive d offered in a structured setting in the day or evening. ese programs can be used to help a member transition om an inpatient substance use disorder program.
-It can also used by individuals who need more structured outpatient rvices for a substance use disorder.
-These programs ay include specialized services for pregnant members, olescents, and adults who need 24-hour monitoring.
+MassHealth CarePlus Covered Services Prior authorization required for some or all the services Referral required for some or all of the services?
+Structured Outpatient Addiction Program (SOAP) - Substance use disorder services that are clinically intensive and offered in a structured setting in the day or evening.
+These programs can be used to help a member transition from an inpatient substance use disorder program.
+It can also be used by individuals who need more structured outpatient services for a substance use disorder.
+These programs may include specialized services for pregnant members, adolescents, and adults who need 24-hour monitoring.
 No Behavioral Health Services - 24-hour Diversionary Se ervices Mental health and substance use disorder services used instead of inpatient hospital services.
 These services support a member returning to the community after an inpatient hospital stay, or help a member maintain functioning in the community.
 Acute Treatment Services (ATS) for Substance Use Disorders - Services used to treat substance use disorders on a 24-hour, seven days a week basis.
 Services may include assessment; use of approved medications for addictions; individual and group counseling; educational groups; and discharge planning.
 Pregnant members receive specialized services.
 Members receive additional services to treat other mental health conditions.
 No Clinical Support Services for Substance Use Disorders - 24-hour treatment services that can be used by themselves or after acute treatment services for substance use disorders.
 Services include education and counseling; outreach to families and significant others; medications for treating substance use disorders; referrals to primary care and community supports; and planning for recovery.
 Members with other mental health disorders receive coordination of transportation and referrals to mental health providers.
 Pregnant members receive coordination with their obstetrical care.
 No No